 CRITERIA DOES NOT Meet Standard MEETS STANDARD EXEMPLARY Developmental Monitoring The Developmental Monitoring The Developmental Monitoring The Developmental Monitoring proposal does not describe the Proposal provides a description of proposal explains, in detail, all the Proposal Narrative Requirements method or sources of information that proposed developmental monitoring items to meet the standard (3rd Section: Developmental Monitoring will be used to regularly monitor procedures to be used by the column) and the following: children's development to inform program.
 Children's developmental progress instruction.
-Child's health history (which will be regularly monitored to inform The proposal adequately describes includes well child visits and instruction and to ensure identification both the methods and the sources of immunizations) is completed information that will be used to , , of any developmental delays or disabilities.
+Child's health history (which will be regularly monitored to inform includes well child visits and instruction and to ensure identification of any developmental delays or disabilities.